As a retailer, the successful collection and application of customer data is the most powerful tool in your marketing toolkit.

 - How to apply predictive analytics to all areas of your marketing and operations

 The most successful retail companies are those able to continually adapt and change as technology changes.
 By creating marketing campaigns based on data, it’s possible to create a shopping experience that’s much more personalized than anything offered by the competition.

 Today’s successful, tech-savvy retailers have learned how to incorporate predictive analytics into their marketing models.

 By using data in a strategic way, they can….

 - Create a better browsing experience

 - Anticipate their customer’s wants and needs

 - Increase the cost-effectiveness of their supply chains

 Successful retailers understand that their marketing should never be the result of guesswork.
-With the advent of analytics, there is no longer a need to wonder what customers want or when they’re going to make a purchase.
+With the advent of analytics, and customer analytics services to help businesses make sense of their data, there is no longer a need to wonder what customers want or when they’re going to make a purchase.
 Since it’s possible to predict customer behavior using data, marketing decisions can now be made using a proven, scientific model.

 How Data Defines Your Customer’s Experience